 Harry Pearce is less than pleased when he learns that MI-5 video surveillance of a suspected terrorist, Khalid Mansour, has been ruled inadmissible and that Mansour will be set free.
 On the steps of the courthouse moments after being released however, Mansour is shot and killed with the assassin, Daniel Ellis, promptly committing suicide.
 After a second suicide attack claims the life of a radical Muslim cleric, an anti-Islamic organization known as the Sons of Phineas claim responsibility.
 Though they have no information on the organization, MI-5 focuses on Steven Paynton, who runs a homeless shelter where both men lived before their attacks.
 They set up a sting to try and get Paynton to give them information on others he may have recruited to his cause.
 With racial tensions rising across Britain, Adam goes undercover to rope him in but when his young son disappears, he fears his job may cost him what is left of his family.
-Written by

 Did You Know?

 At the 49 minute mark, Harry Pearce calls Zaf on an internal telephone and the view cuts to Harry's view out of his office window across the grid to where Zaf is.
 In the foreground, slightly out of focus can be seen Ruth Evershed at her desk despite the fact the character left the series three episodes earlier.
 See more